mlswg/mls-architecture/draft-ietf-mls-architecture.md

 # No Protection against Replay by Insiders

-MLS does not provide protections against replay of group messages by members of the group.
+MLS does not protect against one group member replaying a PrivateMessage sent by another group member within the same epoch that the message was originally sent.
+Similarly, MLS does not protect against the replay (by a group member or otherwise) of a PublicMessage within the same epoch that the message was originally sent.
 Applications for whom replay is an important risk should apply mitigations at the application layer, as discussed below.

 In addition to the risks discussed in {{symmetric-key-compromise}}, an attacker with access to the Ratchet Secrets for an endpoint can replay PrivateMessage